ucsd-progsys/131-web/index.md

 headerImg: Eiffel.png
 ---

+CSE 131 is an introduction to modern Compiler Design.
 According to the venerable [Wikipedia](https://en.wikipedia.org/wiki/Compiler)

 > A compiler is a computer program (or a set of programs)